-The "ICM Handbook for participating organisations" is available on the following website: https://ec.europa.eu/programmes/erasmus-plus/sites/erasmusplus2/files/international-credit-mobility-handbook_en.pdf
+&lt;sup>6 The "ICM Handbook for participating organisations" is available on the following website: https://ec.europa.eu/programmes/erasmus-plus/opportunities/organisations/learning-mobility/higher-education\en

 Experts must duly consider the type of project, the scale of the activities and the grant request when analysing the grant applications.
 As projects may vary widely in terms of their size, complexity, experience and capacity of the participating organisations, whether they are more process or product oriented etc., experts have to integrate the proportionality principle into the assessment of all award criteria, as indicated in the relevant annexes.
 For inclusion projects involving staff or learners with special needs or fewer opportunities, experts should duly consider any extra support needed to work with these specific target groups.